Scholartist CV as PDF

-The scholartist manifesto was published February 12, 2014, and it is an invertion of the Sol Lewitt’s Sentences on Conceptual Art (1969).
-Together with my social science colleague Taina Rajanti, and our students Farbod Farkharzadeh, Eva Pavlic Seifert, Melinda Abercrombie and Andrea Coyotzi Borja we held the first conscious and reflective exhibition on/of Scholart November 14, 2014, in the ARTS House of Aalto University at Otaniemi Espoo (Finland).
-For me scholart has mostly been about 1) curatorial work / galleries, 2) literary work, 3) performance and 4) other, mostly text-based ways of working.
+The scholartist manifesto was published February 12, 2014, and it is a respectful appropriation of Sol Lewitt’s Sentences on Conceptual Art (1969).
+Together with my colleague Taina Rajanti, and Farbod Farkharzadeh, Eva Pavlic Seifert, Melinda Abercrombie and Andrea Coyotzi Borja we held the historical first exhibition on/of Scholart November 14, 2014, in the ARTS House of Aalto University at Otaniemi Espoo (Finland).

 I was the founding member of gallery Kallio Kunsthalle in Helsinki (Toinen linja 31) together with Petri Saarikko and Sasha Huber.
 It was a cooperation project with Elokolo, an organization for substance use prevention and the homeless.
 I wrote our texts and I was the chief curator for 2 exhibitions (I was involved, though, in nearly all exhibitions).
 Kallio Kunsthalle visited Stockholm Independent Art Fair Supermarket 2012 and earned a critique in Kunstkritikk.
 The gallery did some outsiderish social work and served us as a fun way of finding new friends.
 The highlight of the scholartist work presented was Yann Toma’s and Richard Shusterman’s somaesthetics photos.
 But the curatorial work reflected on the topic as well, although I never accentuated the connection.

-Spring 2015 I was a ‘mentor’, or a ‘reflective satellite’ (as the program said it) in Andrius Katinas‘, Vera Nevanlinna‘s and Salla Salin‘s Paper Piece.
-Zodiak (Dance Theatre).
-The performance was great, but here I am not sure how much I found a place for dialogue.
-Anyway, it was fun to follow the process and to test what could happen.
+Spring 2015 I was a ‘mentor’, or a ‘reflective satellite’ (as the program said it) in Andrius Katinas‘, Vera Nevanlinna‘s and Salla Salin‘s Paper Piece at Zodiak (Dance Theatre).
+The performance was great and the experiment – a scholar feeding ideas during the project – was fun, but I am not sure how much I found a place for dialogue in the end.
+Anyway, it was interesting to follow the process and to test what could happen.
 To promote dialogue I wrote letters to the working group.

 “Written lecture” at EXPERIMENTAL EVENT 2.
 October 4-5 2012.
 Pori, Finland.
 In this 10 minute performance I wrote about and reflected (in Sei Shonagon spirit) on Sei Shonagon’s The Pillow Book, which is full of fast impressions.